Adham Fawzy

-Adham Fawzy (born 2000) is an Egyptian chess player.
+Adham Fawzy (أدهم فوزي; born 2000) is an Egyptian chess player.
 He was awarded the title Grandmaster by FIDE in 2019.
 As of May 2023, he is the third-highest rated active Egyptian player, and fourth-highest in the African continent.
 By May 1st 2023 his rating was 2495, by November 2023 his rating was 2553.

 Career

 He won the 2017, 2018 and 2019 African Junior Chess Championship.

 He finished third in the 2021 African Chess Championship, qualifying for the Chess World Cup 2021 in Sochi, where he was in the first round defeated by the Russian chess player Evgeny Alekseev, 1½–2½ after rapid chess tiebreak games.
 He won the 2023 African Chess Championship, qualifying for the Chess World Cup 2023.

 Three times he participated with the Egyptian national team in the Chess Olympiad: